OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 ### Refs

-Refs are responsible by exposing _Outbound_ and _TwoWay_ Component attributes so their value can be used on a Page.
+Refs are responsible by exposing _Outbound_ Component attributes so their value can be used on a Page.

 They are available to be used on code expressions and on page attributes.